If breach happens at leaky pond, wall of water 20-feet high could occur

-Gov. DeSantis took an aerial tour of the Piney Point site Sunday morning.
+Gov. Ron DeSantis took an aerial tour of the Piney Point site Sunday morning.

 The governor issued a state of emergency in Manatee, Hillsborough and Pinellas counties due to the potential of a breach of the south reservoir of the Piney Point facility.